JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Evaluation

 \subsection{Quantitative Results}

-\textbf{Main Results.} Table~\ref{tab:main_results} presents our main results.
-On the OPV2V dataset, \system's accuracy matches or exceeds all baselines, including the top-performing full-transmission method, AttFusion.
-However, AttFusion achieves this by transmitting 22,792 KB per frame. \system achieves this SOTA accuracy using only 43.84 KB, a 520$\times$ reduction.
-This highlights the severe inefficiency of baseline methods, which waste the majority of their bandwidth on non-essential or redundant data.
-On the real-world DAIR-V2X dataset, \system achieves the highest mAP@0.5, surpassing the best baseline, V2X-ViT, while using only 281.97 KB of data, a 116$\times$ reduction.
+\textbf{Main Results.} Table~\ref{tab:main_results} presents our main comparison.
+On OPV2V, \system matches or exceeds all baselines in accuracy, including the best full-transmission method AttFusion, while using only 44\,KB per frame---a $520{\times}$ reduction from AttFusion's 22,792\,KB.
+On the real-world DAIR-V2X dataset, \system achieves the highest mAP@0.5 (0.69), surpassing V2X-ViT (0.68) while requiring only 282\,KB ($116{\times}$ less data).
+Among communication-efficient baselines, \system outperforms the strongest competitor ERMVP by 3 mAP points on OPV2V and 5 on DAIR-V2X, while using $50{\times}$ and $21{\times}$ less bandwidth, respectively, thanks to the joint encoder--scheduler design eliminating both intra- and inter-agent redundancy simultaneously.

-\textbf{Accuracy-Bandwidth Tradeoff.} Figure~\ref{fig:tradeoff} visualizes \system's performance versus the required communication bandwidth ($BW$).
-The baselines are fixed points, representing inflexible, inefficient strategies. \system's curve is generated by varying the communication budget $B$.
-The accuracy of \system saturates quickly after $BW\geq$1,000 Kbps, making it a flexible, generalizable, and pragmatic solution for deployment under the limited bandwidth offered by V2X (e.g, $\leq$20 Mbps)~\cite{FCC_DSRC, CV2X_ETSI_EN_303_613}.

-\textbf{Scalability with Number of Agents.} \system achieves an asymptotic $\mathcal{O}(1)$ communication cost, where the total bandwidth is bounded by the scene's information content in a single sparse feature, not the number of participating agents $N$.
-We validate this claim empirically in Fig.~\ref{fig:num_agent} using the OPV2V dataset, which includes 2 to 5 agents. \system's accuracy remains high as the number of agents varies.
-The total feature size grows slightly from $\approx$40 KB at $N=2$ to $\approx$58 KB at $N=4$, which is attributed to the fact that more agents increases collective scene coverage.
-Our FUE correctly identifies these non-redundant cells as having high utility and adds them to the `jigsaw puzzle'.